TritonDataCenter/rfd/rfd/0111/README.md

 **Other guidelines**

 * There should be 1-3 instigators for each practice.
-Instigators should generally be people with the most experience dealing with production incidents.
+Instigators should generally be people very comfortable dealing with production incidents.
 They should be watching closely to see when help may be needed, but they should offer help sparingly.
 In particular, they should probably remain quiet as long as forward progress is being made, even if it's not in the right direction.
 Blind alleys are part of debugging and incident response.
 * The makeup of the response team can have a significant impact on the usefulness of this experience.
 We don't want a team where one or two experts can quickly solve the problem without anybody else's help, nor do